 The theme for International Yoga Day 2022 is ‘Yoga for Humanity’, which is aimed at bringing to light the physical, mental, and emotional state people have been in in the past couple of years because of the pandemic and its effect on society, and the subsequent need to inculcate a more holistic health management approach in their everyday life through the practice of yoga.

 There is also a mythological significance for the day of the summer solstice to be celebrated as International Yoga Day.
 Lord Shiva, who is one of the Gods of the Holy Trinity in India, is considered to be the Adiyogi or the first yogi.
 A yogi is a person who practices the art of yoga.
 It is said that once Shiva was in a state of blissful meditation so deep that it grabbed the attention of the entire world.
 Several people visited him to learn this art, but since he was in such a deep state of trance, he did not notice anyone.
 Slowly, all the people who had come to learn had left, with the exception of 7 rishis.
 They were so determined to learn this art that they are said to have waited for Shiva to break out of his trance for 84 years, which he did on the day of the summer solstice.
-These 7 rishis came to be known as the Saptarishis in Hindu mythology, and they are said to have learned the art of yoga from Lord Shiva himself, starting on the day of the solstice.
+These 7 rishis came to be known as the Saptarishis in Hindu mythology, and they are said to have learned the art of yoga from Lord Shiva himself, starting on the night of the first full moon after the summer solstice.
 In doing so, Lord Shiva is said to have become the Adiguru or the first teacher, and it is also considered the birthday of yoga.
 Since the Gregorian calendar is the most widely accepted calendar as of now, the date 21 June was chosen because it was on this day that the summer solstice took place.
+A lot of Indian religions also celebrate the day of the Adiyogi becoming the Adiguru as Guru Purnima.

 The UN Resolution